Skip to content

 • Free or reduced-price school lunch programs

-• Federal Pell Grants
+• Federal Pell Grants (for college students)

 • School district technology assistance programs

-• State-sponsored education assistance programs for low-income students
+• State-sponsored education assistance for low-income students

 4. Disability and Senior Citizens Eligibility